Who Wants to be a Washington Millionaire?

 Not convinced?
 Let’s talk real world future for a minute.

 In the age of AI layoffs and corporate downsizing currently sweeping tech driven communities (especially Seattle), the government is taking a gamble that may push some current companies out while simultaneously degrading the long-standing reputation that the State of Washington provides a fruitful ground for technology founders.
 Do you believe that entrepreneurs who have a big idea will want to set up shop here?
-I don't.

-Tech has provided billions to the State’s coffers, but will it continue?
-I’m not sure it can.
 As Washington brings this tax to life, you’ll see large companies pare down their presence or leave all together because not only are the founders and high paid execs going to consider leaving, successful companies will also know it will be hard to recruit high-earning talent and they’ll leave, too (see Amazon, Boeing & Starbucks trends).
 From how they handle crime in Seattle to tax policy on employers, the State will continue to see harsh impacts from not protecting their largest tax base.

 It also may hit our beloved Seattle Seahawks.